Learn more about addiction recovery, sober living, relapse and aftercare.

 - Avoiding family members or friends

-If you or someone else has experienced a setback, it could be helpful to go through drug detox.
+If you or someone else has experienced a setback, it could be helpful to go through drug or alcohol detox.
 If someone starts using substances again after addiction treatment, going through a drug detox can be beneficial to begin treatment again or rid the body of toxic substances.
 The best option for drug detox is going through a medical detox at a hospital or treatment facility.
 During medical detox, patients will be monitored by medical professionals because of severe withdrawal symptoms that could result in serious health conditions, problems or death.

 Relapse prevention can be implemented through an aftercare plan.
 Being involved in support groups, especially in addiction support groups like NA and AA, can help someone in addiction recovery maintain their sobriety.
 Additionally, effective aftercare or relapse prevention plans include: